goncasmage1/AASMA_Trade/README.md

 # AASMA_Trade

+In order to run the program, simply open the project in Eclipse, IntelliJ, or another Java-capable IDE and run the project.

 The goal of this project is to simulate a situation where 2 agents are trying to negotiate a product with the possibility of deception.

 Agents have several properties including: